Shumpei-research/dianote/10_fullmodel/index.md

 which allows you to just intuitively move the sticks.

 The inverse matrix does not exist in special cases, where $\sin \psi_i =0 ,\forall i$.
-This means the case where all diabolos are on a straight line, such as the moment when a single diabolo is ejected from the string.
+This is when all diabolos are on a straight line, such as the moment when a single diabolo is ejected from the string.
-In this case, positive $a_0^\beta + a_{N+1}^\beta$ is not physically allowed as you cannnot stretch the string, thus the forces for such accelerations do not exist.
+In this case, positive $a_0^\beta + a_{N+1}^\beta$ is not physically allowed as you cannnot stretch the string, thus the forces for such accelerations go to infinity.
 Practically in the simulation, this issue can possibly be resolved by capping the input forces.